 Chinch bugs thrive in warmer, moist weather climates.
 These bugs have also adapted to the southern winters, meaning that many can thrive in temperatures that average in the 60s.
 This can pose a problem for homeowners near metro Atlanta around December as we are expecting warmer highs than usual.

 The teeny size of chinch bugs can make spotting a problem pretty difficult until the damage is great.
-If you happen to spot a bit of problem caused by chinch bugs eating your lawn, don’t worry!
+If you happen to spot a bit of a problem caused by chinch bugs eating your lawn, don’t worry!
 Proper irrigation and treatment will help your lawn survive a visit by these little bugs.
 Watering your lawn prior to implementing insecticide will help bring the bugs to the surface and ensure that they are taken care of.
 Allow a professional lawn care service to evaluate and discuss the best course of treatment for your lawn.

 Do you have more questions about lawn care in metro Atlanta?
 Contact us today and set up a free estimate for your lawn!